 These pieces examine decision-making when clarity is unavailable.

-Perception & pre-rational intelligence
+Perception and pre-rational intelligence

 Where reality is filtered before it is named.